-- There is summer work for this class. - AP Level courses are considered college level courses and are approved by the College Board. - It is strongly recommended that students take Honors English concurrently to reinforce the reading and writing skills needed to succeed in this course. - Along with superior time management skills, the ability to comprehend, interpret, and synthesize a college-level textbook and authentic, primary source documents are essential for success in this course. - Course content is rigorously paced with considerable independent, out-of-class preparation for class activities.
+- There is summer work for this class. - AP Level courses are considered college level courses and are approved by the College Board. - It is strongly recommended that students take Honors English concurrently to reinforce the reading and writing skills needed to succeed in this course.

+- Along with superior time management skills, the ability to comprehend, interpret, and synthesize a college-level textbook and authentic, primary source documents are essential for success in this course. - Course content is rigorously paced with considerable independent, out-of-class preparation for class activities.

-Course # Course Name Grade Recommendations Credits 251 AP Psychology+ 11-12 (Current Sophomores): Completion of AP History 1 with a minimum average of 93.
-Prerequisite (Current Juniors): Completion of AP History 2 with a minimum average of 77 or Completion of Honors US History 2 with a minimum average of 85 or Completion of CP Psychology with a minimum average of 93.
-5 Dual Credit Eligible study of the brain and nervous system.
+Course # Course Name Grade Recommendations Credits 251 AP Psychology+ 11-12 (Current Sophomores): Completion of AP History 1 with a minimum average of 90.
+Prerequisite 5 Dual Credit Eligible (Current Juniors): Completion of AP History 2 with a minimum average of 70 or Completion of Honors US History 2 with a minimum average of 80 or Completion of CP Psychology with a minimum average of 90.

+This AP course is for academically driven juniors or seniors and is designed to mirror an entry-level college course.
+The course content will introduce students to the study of the behavioral and mental processes, with study of the brain and nervous system.
 Theories of learning and cognition will explain the processes involved in the transformation and use of sensory input.
 Through the study of developmental and personality theories, students will understand the effects of genetics, culture, and environment on human development.
 The course also investigates human differences in intelligence, noting the varied types and purposes of test construction.
 Students will identify the criteria for abnormal behavior along with treatment, prevention, and intervention techniques.